Friday, October 25, 2024

 Of course, anticipating the unexpected is essential, so I always buy one or two more bottles of each wine in case there are more guests than expected.

 As a result, I sometimes serve the same wines at different dinners or events that follow one another.
-This was the case again that evening.
+Hence, the title of this post: "Deja vu!
+Deja bu!" ("Already seen!
+Already Drank."), because I have already served these wines in the picture a few times in the past few weeks.
+And this was the case again that evening.

 I like to start the evening with Dom Perignon 2013 as an aperitif and with the first starter.
 In the last few weeks, I have opened a few bottles, and I really like this vintage: fresh, light, dry, mineral, and slightly toasted.
 Perfect to start a good meal.